GDSC-RTU/Solution-Challenge-CureNimal/README.md

  HTML

  CSS

  JS

  SCSS

  ## SDG solving:
  1. Life on land
  2. Good Health & Wellbeing

+## How to run the code:

+1. In order to run the code provided above, download the zip file of the project or clone the repository using the url link.
+2. Once the repository linked with your source code editor, you can see all the files, assets and code for every page in the website.
+3. Right click on the page you wish to open in your browser and select 'Open in live server'.

 ## Team members
 Abhinav Tripathi  abhitrip2002@gmail.com

 Shrevi Jain      shrevijainbhl@gmail.com

 Sukriti Rajora    sukritirajora@gmail.com